m4rcinkowski/special-happiness/README.md

 # Zombies

 REST API serving as a CRUD for Zombie collection and managing their items.
+Uses the CQRS pattern for state management.

 ## Usage